katerynashylina/pecode-testtask/README.md

   2. Episodes Page: This page displays a paginated list of all episodes.
 Clicking on an episode opens a modal window showing detailed information about the episode, including characters.
 The user can also load more characters if available.
   3. Characters Page: Similar to the episodes page, this page displays a paginated list of all characters.
 It includes search functionality by character name and filters by status and gender.
 Each character entry includes basic information and an image.
   4. Locations Page: This page displays a paginated list of all locations.
 It uses GraphQL to fetch data and is similar in layout to the episodes page, including placeholder images.
   5. Additional Functionality: The application includes a warning feature for character status (dead/alive/unknown), which the user can toggle on or off.
 It also handles incorrect URLs by redirecting the user to a not-found page.
+Also, debouncing has been implemented for the search input functionality to improve performance and reduce unnecessary API calls.

 ### Technologies Used:
 React: Utilized for creating dynamic and interactive user interfaces.
 TypeScript: Employed to provide static typing for enhanced code reliability and development experience.